 PI: Helen Brown

 Team members: Chistopher Murphy, Chris Williams, Erich Seamon, Mohamed Megheib

 Modeling Access Grants that have been awarded in the past are listed here.

-If you would you would like to be considered for a Modeling Access Grant, please submit a cover letter and proposal via email to IMCI@uidaho.edu, as per these instructions.
+If you would like to be considered for a Modeling Access Grant, please visit our Funding Opportunities page.